exercism/python/exercises/practice/collatz-conjecture/.approaches/introduction.md

 # Introduction

-There are multiple approaches to solving the Collatz Conjecture exercise idiomatically in Python.
+There are multiple idiomatic approaches to solving the Collatz Conjecture exercise in Python.
 You can, for example, use a `while loop` or a `recursive` function.
 You can also solve the exercise by using `if`/`else` statements or the `ternary operator`.